jonathanpberger/design-testing-leanux/deck.md

 class: center, middle

-.f1[Can testing help?]
+.f1[How can testing help?]

 ---

 .f2[\#DesignProblems]

-1. Brittle styles at the implementation layer (CSS)
+- Brittle styles .de-em[at the implementation (e.g. CSS) layer]
-2. Unintended design regressions (especially in cross-browser or responsive contexts)
+- Unintended design regressions .de-em[(especially in cross-browser or responsive contexts)]
-3. trouble abstracting design decisions from design spandrels/affordances
+- Trouble abstracting design decisions .de-em[from affordances and spandrals; i.e., Cargo Culting Design]
-4. Trouble defining "done" for a design
+- Trouble defining "done" .de-em[for a design]

+???

+USING A HASHTAG!!

 <!-- TODO: this is the core; link it up to the current work being done and what's missing